Adriankhl/relativitization-framework-doc/README.md

 Work-in-progress programming and modeling documentation on [Relativitization](https://github.com/Adriankhl/relativitization).

 Relativitization is written in [Kotlin](https://kotlinlang.org/).
-See [Kotlin docs](https://kotlinlang.org/docs) if you are not familiar with Kotlin.
+See the [official Kotlin docs](https://kotlinlang.org/docs) if you are not familiar with the language.

 ## Table of contents